dpmcintyre7/syringe_pumps/README.md

    2. Choose Pump Address button and enter pump address
    3. Press Accept to save chages
    4. From Settings menu, choose Pump Baud Rate and enter baud rate (9600 is used for this code)
-   5. If chaining, all pumps need to have the same Baud Rate
+   5. If chaining, all pumps need to have the same Baud Rate, and the first pump in the chain needs to have address 00

+## Checking Device Manager
+If the computer port connected to the pumps is unkown, check the name of the port.
+1. Open Device Manager, on windows 10, by searching for "Device Manager" on the search field in the taskbar.
+2. Double click on "Ports (COM & LPT)"
+3. Find the "Prolific USB-to-Serial Comm Port"
+4. The name of the port is in parenthesis next to "Prolific USB-to-Serial Comm Port"
+5. If the names don't match exactly, look for another a name that is similar to "USB-to-Serial"

 ## Features
 - set diameter